sqlc-dev/www/_posts/2023-12-04-preview-typescript-support-with-sqlc-gen-typescript.md

 We generate individual functions, not methods on a class.
 This structure allows for easier composability.

 We also take advantage of TypeScript's more advanced type-system.
 Each function accepts and returns interfaces, meaning that we don't have to have a single model definition for our methods.
+This choice makes it easy to use existing classes or types as long as they have the correct field definitions.

 ## Limitations

 We're launching with support for PostgreSQL via [pg](https://www.npmjs.com/package/pg) or [postgres](https://www.npmjs.com/package/postgres) and MySQL via [mysql2](https://www.npmjs.com/package/mysql2).

 A reminder that this release is the **start** of our TypeScript support.
 We opted to release it early to gather feedback before the 1.0.0 release.
 Expect breaking changes, incomplete feature support, and bugs.
 So many bugs.

-## Feedback

-We want to hear from you!
-Please create an issue on GitHub, post a message on Discord, or send us an email at `hello@sqlc.dev`.

 ## How it's built